odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 Exclude a specific invoice for a specific date
 ------------------------------------------------

-Odoo can exclude an invoice from follow-ups actions for specific date by clicking on **Log a Note**, then choose one of the ready options (*one week*, *two weeks*, *one month*, *two months*), So Odoo will calculate the required date according to the current date.
+Twenty20 can exclude an invoice from follow-ups actions for specific date by clicking on **Log a Note**, then choose one of the ready options (*one week*, *two weeks*, *one month*, *two months*), So Twenty20 will calculate the required date according to the current date.

 .. image:: ./media/automated_followups03.png